 School Council continues to play an important part in the running of Markyate Village school.
-It is made up of two representatives from each year groups and the school council meets regularly to discuss and sort out problems.
+It is made up of two representatives from each year group and the School Council meets regularly to discuss important issues.
 These may include school lunches, behaviour or ideas for fundraising events.

 How to make a good School Council

 1 jug of tactfulness

 A few drops of thoughtfulness